Rocks, Routes, and a Toddler

 Day Nine: Mount Hood and One Last Big Meal

 The last full day on the road deserves a little ceremony.
 Ours took the shape of a hike in the Mount Hood area, a picnic lunch in the trees, and dinner at Pfriem in Hood River, which earns every word of its reputation.
 It welcomes families in a way that does not feel like a consolation prize, and the waterfront park across the street is the ideal place to run a toddler completely down before your table is ready.
 Arrive a little early to put your name on the list.
 Order the fries.
-I cannot stress this enough.
-Do not skip the fries.
+I cannot stress this enough—do not skip the fries.

 Day Ten: Home